 Sounds a lot like our preacher, Koheleth, in Ecclesiastes, when he says, “Again I saw all the oppressions that are practiced under the sun.
 Look, the tears of the oppressed — with no one to comfort them!
 On the side of their oppressors there was power — with no one to comfort them.
 And I thought the dead, who have already died, more fortunate than the living, who are still alive.”

 The bottom line is that if we believe God’s Word, we cannot blindly trust our earthly leaders to lead us out of inevitable tragedy.
 It has been decades since the Kingston Trio sang and still, we can’t get it right.
 We have chosen leaders in every nation who are more concerned about their wealth and power than they are about their people.

-Vernon S. Broyles III, Volunteer for Public Witness in the PC(USA)’s Office of the General Assembly
+Vernon S. Broyles III is a volunteer for public witness in the PC(USA)’s Office of the General Assembly.

 Support Presbyterian Today’s publishing ministry.
 Click to give